ajwills72/rmip/docs/teacher_notes.md

 they were starting again.
 In the second hour, the Teacher gives a talk on report writing.

 Here are some [slides](report-writing.odp) on report writing I put together for a similar course at Exeter about a decade ago.
-I think Michael now has an updated version of these.
+There is an updated version of these slides on the course DLE.

 ### Late-week session and homework